marianklo/marianklo/README.md

 ### Hi there 👋

-## 🔭 I'm Marian Klonoczki and I am excited about leveraging data-driven insights to solve complex problems and make informed decisions.
+### 🔭 I'm Marian Klonoczki and I am excited about leveraging data-driven insights to solve complex problems and make informed decisions.

-In this GitHub repository, you will find a collection of projects and code samples that showcase my skills and experience in the field of data science.
+In this GitHub repositories, you will find a collection of projects and code samples that showcase my skills and experience in the field of data science.
 These projects cover various domains and demonstrate my ability to apply cutting-edge techniques to extract valuable information from data.

 ## 🌱 Skills
 - Programming: Pyhton (NumPy, Pandas, scikit-learn, TensorFlow, Keras)